It’s been a while since the last VLOG. Sorry, but a lot has been happening.

 - can’t disable parts of the scene for performance testing

-- while in play mode, can’t see changes reflecting in editor.
+- while in play mode, can’t see changes reflected in the editor.